-After the SWPBS team determines the 3-5 behavioral expectations that suit the needs of their school, they will take this information back to the staff to ensure at least 80% of the staff buy into the chosen expectations.
-Consistency from class to class and adult to adult is very important for successful implementation of SWPBS.
+After the SW-PBIS team determines the 3-5 behavioral expectations that suit the needs of their school, they will take this information back to the staff to ensure at least 80% of the staff buy into the chosen expectations.
+Consistency from class to class and adult to adult is very important for successful implementation of SW-PBIS.
 The team will then create a matrix of what the behavioral expectations look like, sound like, and feel like in all the non-classroom areas.
 This matrix will have approximately three positively stated examples for each area.
-Here is an example line from one school:
+Here is an example column from one school:

-Another primary activity for the SWPBS team is determining how the behavioral expectations and routines will be taught in and around the school.
-There are many lesson plans available for teaching respect, responsibility etc. This website has many examples available under the primary level.
+Another primary activity for the SW-PBIS team is determining how the behavioral expectations and routines will be taught in classroom and non-classroom settings.
+This website has many example lesson plans available under the primary level.
 Many schools choose to use several days at the beginning of each year to take the students around the school to stations, where the skills are taught in setting specific locations.
 For example, a bus may be brought to the school and the children will practice lining up, entering the bus, sitting on the bus, and exiting the bus using hula hoops to denote proper body space distance in lining up to enter the bus.
 Similarly, teachers may choose to teach expectations within each classroom routine as they introduce each routine at the start of the school year.
 In addition, the SW-PBIS team may work with teachers and school staff to plan opportunities to review and re-teach expected behavior throughout the year.

-Another activity for the SWPBS team is to determine a way to recognize student behavior.
+Another activity for the SW-PBIS team is to determine a way to recognize student behavior.
 Although specific praise is likely the most critical component of the recognition system, many schools choose to develop a "gotcha" program.
 The gotchas are a system for labeling appropriate behavior, and they often serve as prompts for adults to remember to catch kids engaging in appropriate behavior (rather than catching them when they engage in inappropriate behavior).
 This website has many examples of gotchas in the primary section.
 Some schools use NCR paper for gotchas with one copy going home to parents, one to the classroom teacher, and one to the principal for weekly drawings.

-The above activities are just a few of the steps a school begins to implement Sw-PBS.
+The above activities are just a few of the steps a school begins to implement SW-PBIS.
 For further study check out these links in the resource box:

-- Getting PBIS Into Your School Newletter Article
+- Getting PBIS Into Your School Newsletter Article

 - PBIS Video